30 Christmas Fundraising Ideas

 Photos and family portraits make an ideal Christmas present, so why not create some precious memories while doing some Christmas fundraising.
 Remember that this time of year can get busy for portrait fundraisers, so you’ll need to get in early!

 Christmas stalls operate in the same way as your typical Mothers or Fathers Day Stall where you purchase a range of items at a low price and on-sell them to make a profit.
-These are becoming more popular and what I like about them is that they offer low price gifts that children can take ownership of and buy for their family members (including siblings).
+These are becoming more popular (they’re HUGE in the US) and what I like about them is that they offer low price gifts that children can take ownership of and buy for their family members (including siblings).
 They get so excited about that!

 Who would have thought such a thing existed?
-Take a look at these showbags and think about taking orders – possibly combined with your Christmas event or even for your Santa grotto.
+Take a look at some Christmas showbags and think about taking orders – possibly combined with your Christmas event or even for your Santa grotto.

-Christmas card drives are a win win.
+Christmas card drives are a win-win.
 Not only do you raise money, but your supporters will receive beautiful cards to send to their family and friends.
-Check out these beauties that ‘pop off the page’ from Cards Interactive.

 Decorate Santa’s cave – in a classroom, hall, library, clubhouse – with Christmas trees, fairy lights and all things Christmassy (even fake snow would work a treat!).
 Source a volunteer or volunteers (set up a roster system) and some cheap Christmas themed gifts (no more than $3 per child).
 Charge $5 entry fee for kids to see Santa and receive a gift.